Gall Bladder Surgery

 Several conditions can cause problems in your gallbladder.
 The most common condition is gallstones.
 Gallstones are typically harmless but can sometimes lead to disease states.
 Gallbladder issues include:

-• Gallstones: Gallstones are pebble-like objects made of bile material that develop in the gallbladder or bile ducts.
+• Gallstones: Pebble-like objects made of bile material that develop in the gallbladder or bile ducts.
 They can be as tiny as grains of sand to as large as golf balls.
 They’re usually harmless but can cause pain, nausea or inflammation.

 • Cholecystitis: Cholecystitis is inflammation of your gallbladder.
 It can occur when a gallstone blocks bile from exiting your gallbladder.
 Cholecystitis causes fever and pain and usually requires surgery.

-• Gallstone Pancreatitis: Gallstone pancreatitis is inflammation of your pancreas.
-It occurs when a gallstone travels down the common bile duct and blocks the pancreatic duct at a common point just before draining into the small intestine.
+• Gallstone pancreatitis: Gallstone pancreatitis is inflammation of your pancreas caused by a gallstone travels down the common bile duct and blocks the pancreatic duct at a common point just before draining into the small intestine.

 What are the signs or symptoms of gallbladder problems?

-The symptoms of gallbladder problems vary.
-Most people don’t have symptoms and don’t know they have them.
+Gallbladder symptoms may vary.
+Most people have no symptoms and don’t know they have them.
 But if gallstones block the flow of bile, they can affect your gallbladder or pancreas.
 You may experience the following symptoms:

 How are gallbladder issues treated?

 Most gallbladder issues are treated with the removal of your gallbladder.
 Surgery to remove your gallbladder is called a cholecystectomy.
 Your gallbladder is not an essential organ.
 This means you can live a normal life without a gallbladder.
-When a surgeon removes your gallbladder, bile will flow out of your bile ducts directly into your digestive system instead of being stored in your gallbladder first.
-Surgeons can perform cholecystectomies three ways:
+When Dr Paracha removes your gallbladder, bile will flow out of your bile ducts directly into your digestive system instead of being stored in your gallbladder first.
+Cholecystectomies may be performed in various ways:

-If you have been suffering or right upper quadrant abdominal pain after eating fatty meals and have gallstones, please call Dr. Paracha for a consultation to discuss minimally invasive removal of your gallbladder.
+If you have been suffering of right upper quadrant abdominal pain after eating fatty meals and have gallstones, please call Dr. Paracha for a consultation to discuss minimally invasive removal of your gallbladder.

 Roya1234 none 9:00 AM - 5:00 PM 9:00 AM - 5:00 PM 9:00 AM - 5:00 PM 9:00 AM - 5:00 PM 9:00 AM - 5:00 PM Closed Closed surgeon # # #